NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/DRAFT-GP-Connect-Access-Record-HTML/Home/Index.page.md

 # {{page-title}}

-Welcome to the implementation guide for GP Connect Access Record Structured.
+Welcome to the implementation guide for GP Connect Access Record: HTML.

 Use the dropdown menus at the top of the screen to navigate around the site.